Western Union plans more buybacks, eyes smaller deals

-Western Union Co (WU.N), the world's largest payment transfer company, said it is looking to buy back more shares this year, but will stay away from bigger deals, such as last year's $970 million (600 million pounds) buy of Travelex's business payments unit, in the near term.
+Western Union Co (WU.N), the world's largest payment transfer company, said it is looking to buy back more shares this year, but will stay away from bigger deals, such as last year's $970 million buy of Travelex's business payments unit, in the near term.

 Hikmet Ersek, who took over as CEO in 2010, said he considered the company's stock to be undervalued and plans to be active on the capital deployment front this year.

-The payment transfer company bought back stock worth $147 million in the first quarter and is authorised to spend another $470 million on share buybacks this year.
+The payment transfer company bought back stock worth $147 million in the first quarter and is authorized to spend another $470 million on share buybacks this year.

 Western Union had also raised its quarterly dividend by 25 percent to 10 cents per share in February.